Neurodiagnostic Technologist Schools

 At their Washington Campus in Phoenix, Arizona, Gateway Community College offers an associate of applied science program in electroneurodiagnostic technology.

 Before beginning the program, students must complete two semesters of prerequisites, including courses in human anatomy, composition, and algebra.
-After fulfilling those course requirements, students begin the program, which will take an additional five semesters.
+After fulfilling those course requirements, students begin the program, which will take five additional semesters.

 • Location: Phoenix, AZ